juwaireyya/AUTOMATED-COVID-19-DETECTION-USING-CHEST-X-RAY/README.md

      b. line 53: change the path to the directory of website > data

-        i. if the file did not exist then create a new empty folder with the name of "data"
+        i.
+If the file did not exist then create a new empty folder with the name of "data"

      c. line 58: change the path to the directory of the website folder